michieltjampens/dcafs/docs/Basics.md

       </int>
 </store>
 ````
+This can be applied with the cmd `ss:dice,reloadstore`.
 Or if the roll was stored as a text instead.
 The node below replaces some bad rolls with better ones
 ````xml
 <store delimiter=":">